KrishanR-123/Sensei-AI-based-career-assistant/README.md

 ## Polishing our bot further
 Firstly we had to increase the dataset.
 We are using .aiml markup language to store our data.
+Secondly we improved our machine learning models and Finally to bring Sensei to life we used Flask framework to connect backend to frontend, HTML 5 and CSS 3 for frontend